 Another useful filtering mechanism is filtering processes according to their owners or users.
 We will use

-In this example we want to filter username
+-u option and usernames to filter.
+In this example, we want to filter username

 $ ps -u ismail